 Forecast Month January CALENDAR DATES

 Activities In Petrinex October November December January February

-Form A initial and amend ments N 4 31
+Form A initial and amendment s N 4 31

-Facility View List Edits Υ 27 31
+Facility View List Edits Y 1 31

-Royalty Attribute Info Υ 27
+Royalty Attribute Info Y 27

-OFT - Initial Calculation Υ 27
+OFT - Initial Calculation Y 27

-OFT - FDC to update Calc Υ 27 31
+OFT - FDC to update Calc Y 27 31

-Pipeline Splits Υ 13
+Pipeline Splits Y 13

-Actual Production Volume es Υ 20
+Actual Production Volumes Y 20

-Operators should carefully consider the impact of "over-forecasting" as a mechanism to manage apportionment.
+• Operators should carefully consider the impact of "over-forecasting" as a mechanism to manage apportionment.
 Inflated gross forecasts will lead to inflated, inaccurate Crown share estimates.

-Summary and Conclusions
+Summary and Conclusions:

-- While "forecasts are forecasts" and can never be 100% accurate, accurately forecasting the Crown's conventional oil royalty share of production is the responsibility of the operator.
+- While forecasts are only forecasts and can never be 100% accurate, accurately forecasting the Crown's conventional oil royalty share of production is the responsibility of the operator.
 Inaccurate forecasting can have negative financial consequences for the operator. - The process of forecasting the Crown's royalty share is complex.
-It requires accurate forecasting of gross production and accurate calculation of royalties using correct formulae and the best available royalty calculation inputs. - The Petrinex Oil Forecast Tool was developed to assist in calculating forecasted Crown take-in-kind royalties.
-Its design and development was funded jointly by the APMC and Industry.
-Ongoing maintenance is funded from the Petrinex operating budget. - With "perfect" inputs (accurate forecast gross volumes at the well level and current royalty attributes) the OFT consistently calculates accurate royalty share outputs. - Operators in some cases cannot forecast at the detailed well level.
-Petrinex is designed to permit entry of higher-level forecast levels (production battery level and Facility View List level)...but this functionality requires the OFT to "make assumptions" (prorate).
+It requires accurate forecasting of gross production and accurate calculation of royalties using correct formulae and the best available royalty calculation inputs.

+- The Petrinex oil forecast tool was developed to assist in calculating forecasted Crown take-in-kind royalties. - With the accurate forecast of gross volumes at the well level and current royalty attributes the OFT consistently calculates accurate royalty share outputs. - Operators in some cases cannot forecast at the detailed well level.
+Petrinex is designed to permit entry of higher-level forecast levels (production battery level and Facility View List level) however this functionality requires the OFT to "make assumptions" (prorate).
 This prorating can lead to erroneous outputs.
-Ultimately, the tool and all of its functionality and limitations have to be understood and effectively managed by the operator. - Field Data Capture system data can be imported to Petrinex and may generate more accurate forecasts. - Petrinex (the Petrinex Business Desk and the Petrinex Industry Team) are available to help operators fully lever the capabilities of the Petrinex Oil Forecast Tool.
+Ultimately, the tool and all of its functionality and limitations have to be understood and effectively managed by the operator. - Field data capture system data can be imported to Petrinex and may generate more accurate forecasts.

+The Petrinex Business Desk and Petrinex Industry Team are available to help operators fully lever the capabilities of the Petrinex Oil Forecast Tool.